Are you looking for the best podcasting hosting sites in 2024 for your podcast business?

 - The audio storage and the file you will be uploading per month

-- Do you need to integrate your podcast with WordPress site?
+- Do you need to integrate your podcast with the WordPress site?

-- Does the platform has the analytic where you can track all the stats such as traffic, where they are coming from, the number of download per month etc
+- Does the platform has analytics where you can track all the stats such as traffic, where they are coming from, the number of download per month etc

 - Would you be able to monetise your podcast if there is need?

-- How much would you willing to invest?
+- How much would you be willing to invest?

-- Dose the podcat hosting is simple to use with a friendly interface?
+- Does the Podcat hosting is simple to use with a friendly interface?

-These are a few questions you may need to answer when choosing the one that fit your podcast business.
+These are a few questions you may need to answer when choosing the one that fits your podcast business.

-If you’re a beginner, you don’t need to invest in hosting that can cost you much money.
-Start from the small plan that has all the features requires hosting your podcast, and later upgrading if you need more storage etc.
+If you’re a beginner, you don’t need to invest in hosting that can cost you a lot of money.
+Start from the small plan that has all the features required to host your podcast, and later upgrade if you need more storage etc.

-Check the following before you sign for any hosting:
+Check the following before you sign up for any hosting:

-Uploading Time: Many podcasts hosts only give you two hours of uploading time per month, while some offer you unlimited.
+Uploading Time: Many podcast hosts only give you two hours of uploading time per month, while some offer you unlimited.
 Determine the number of hours you need per month before choosing anyone.